-Share with the students the various requirements for an internet connection covering computer, telephone/cable lines, modem, web browser and ISP.
+Share with the students the various requirements to connect to the Internet covering computer system, telephone and cable lines, modem, web browser and ISP.

 Introduce the students to common terms like URL, hyperlink, offline, online, surfing, website web page.

 Ensure that the scope of Teacher's Corner given at the end of the chapter has been covered.